UKCloud/documentation/articles/vmware/vmw-faq-synchronous-protection.md

 ### What is the ENHANCED service?

 ENHANCED was a G-Cloud 7 service level option which was subsequently replaced with the product name "Synchronous Protection".
-It has now been replaced with [Journaling Protection](vmw-sco-journaling-protection.md).
+However, for most purposes, [Journaling Protection](vmw-sco-journaling-protection.md) is more flexible.

 ### How is the environment protected?